-6. Signing authority shall rest with two of the three of the Vice-President, Treasurer, and one other director.
+6. Signing authority shall rest with two of the three of the President, Financial Officer, and at least one other director.
 Where a conflict of interest in signing authorities occurs another director shall be appointed to sign.

 7. The directors-at-large shall chair committees as required.

 The Board of Directors may appoint such committees from time to time as they deem advisable, including appointments who are not members of The Friends, and may delegate such authority as they deem appropriate, provided such that actions taken or recommended by such committees are subject to approval by the Board.

 The Friends shall hold a general liability policy for bodily injury and property damage which will include coverage for the Directors.
 The Friends shall not protect any Director for acts of fraud, dishonesty, bad faith, or criminal acts.

 These By-Laws may be added to or amended by a two-thirds vote of the members present and voting at an Annual General Meeting of The Friends, provided that due notice of the proposed amendments shall have been given at least thirty days prior to the date of such meeting by communicating a copy of such proposals to each membership.